crowdAI/marlo-single-agent-starter-kit/README.md

 **NOTE**: Remember to update your username in the link above :wink:

-In the link above, you should start seeing something like this take shape :
+In the link above, you should start seeing something like this take shape (each of the steps can take a bit of time, so please be patient too :wink: ) :
 ![](https://i.imgur.com/vucYbwy.png)

 and if everything works out correctly, then you should be able to see the final scores like this :